econchick/roguelynn/_posts/2015/2015-05-29-metrics-driven-development.md

 With the many integrations we’ve done, we have a lot of external partners.
 Thankfully, the squad is a bit shielded from direct communication.
 But that makes our business development team another customer.

 But then who depends on us internally?
 And who actually uses our work/product/service?
-As I mentioned earlier, about 70% or so of users log in with Facebook.
+As I alluded to earlier, many users log in to Spotify via Facebook.
 It's a pretty integral system to the Spotify platform.
 So we certainly have to not f*ck it up when Facebook makes breaking changes – announced or not – to their login protocol.
 There’s also other teams within Spotify that plug into the system for social aspects, e.g. sharing from within the platform.

 <p class="lead">Question 3: What are their expectations?</p>